xogroup/bunnybus-cli/README.md

 3. Run the commands below

 ```
+[sudo] npm link
 npm install
 npm run start-docker
 npm test
 npm run stop-docker
 ```

+`npm link` is necessary for the test to function since the test suite executes end to end against the CLI commands.

 For normal development/test iterations, there is no need to stop the docker container.
 When the docker container is already running, just run `npm test`.